The Sentinel (1977 film)

-The Sentinel is a 1977 American supernatural horror film directed by Michael Winner, and starring Cristina Raines, Chris Sarandon, Ava Gardner, Burgess Meredith, Sylvia Miles, and Eli Wallach.
-The plot focuses on a young model who moves into a historic Brooklyn brownstone that has been sectioned into apartments, only to find that the building is owned by the Catholic diocese and is a gateway to Hell.
+The Sentinel is a 1977 American supernatural horror film directed by Michael Winner, and starring Chris Sarandon, Cristina Raines, Ava Gardner, Burgess Meredith, Nana Tucker, Sylvia Miles, and Eli Wallach.
+The plot focuses on Alison Parker, a young model who moves into a historic Brooklyn brownstone that has been sectioned into apartments, only to find that the building is owned by the Catholic diocese and is a gateway to Hell.
 It is based on the 1974 novel of the same name by Jeffrey Konvitz, who also co-wrote the screenplay with director Winner.
-It also features Christopher Walken, Jeff Goldblum, John Carradine, Jerry Orbach, Tom Berenger, Nana Visitor and Beverly D'Angelo in supporting roles.
+It also features Christopher Walken, Jeff Goldblum, John Carradine, Jerry Orbach, Tom Berenger, Nana Visitor, and Beverly D'Angelo in supporting roles.

 The film was released by Universal Pictures in 1977.

 Plot

-Alison Parker, a beautiful but neurotic fashion model with a history of suicide attempts, moves into a historic Brooklyn Heights brownstone that has been divided into apartments.
-The top floor apartment is occupied by a reclusive blind priest, Father Halliran, who spends his time sitting at his open window.
-Soon after moving in, Alison begins having strange physical problems, including fainting spells and insomnia, and hears strange noises from the apartment above hers.
-Alison meets her odd new neighbors, including the eccentric, elderly Charles Chazen, and attends a bizarre birthday party for Chazen's cat.
-Later, she visits the apartment of lesbian couple Gerde Engstrom and Sandra, and is disturbed when Sandra begins openly masturbating in front of her.
-When Alison complains to the rental agent Miss Logan about her neighbors, she is told that the building is occupied only by Halliran and her.
-Miss Logan proves this by showing Alison the various empty apartments, including ones Alison had recently visited and seen occupied.
-Alison's lawyer boyfriend Michael initially believes she is suffering paranoid delusions, but secretly contacts his corrupt detective friend Brenner to look into the situation.
+Alison Parker, a fashion model with a history of suicide attempts due to childhood trauma, moves into a historic Brooklyn Heights brownstone.
+The top floor apartment is occupied by a blind priest, Father Francis Matthew Halliran, who spends his time sitting at his open window.
+Soon after moving in, Alison begins having strange physical problems, including fainting spells and insomnia, and hears noises.
+She meets her odd new neighbors, including the eccentric, elderly Charles Chazen, and lesbian couple Gerde Engstrom and Sandra, becoming disturbed when Sandra masturbates in front of her.
+She also attends a bizarre birthday party for Chazen's cat.
+When Alison complains to the rental agent, Miss Logan, she is told that the building is occupied only by Halliran and her.
+Alison's lawyer boyfriend Michael Lerman contacts his corrupt detective friend James Brenner to investigate.

-Late one night, Brenner goes to Alison's building, while inside Alison is again awakened by strange noises, and encounters the animated, rotting corpse of her recently deceased abusive father in the stairwell.
-She escapes by stabbing him and, covered in blood, runs screaming into the street, arousing the whole neighborhood.
-Alison is hospitalized with a nervous breakdown, and two police detectives, Gatz and Rizzo, begin an investigation, uncovering that Michael’s former wife fell to her death after refusing to divorce Michael.
-Gatz and Rizzo suspect that Michael murdered her so that he could marry Alison.
-The detectives find no body in Alison's building, the blood on her matches her own blood type, and her father is confirmed to have died three weeks previously.
-However, they later find Brenner's stabbed body dumped elsewhere, and his blood type also matches the blood found on Alison, suggesting that Alison might have murdered him.
-Gatz and Rizzo also find that the people Alison claimed she saw at the cat's birthday party are all deceased murderers.
+One night, Brenner goes to Alison's building, where she encounters the animated corpse of her deceased father.
+She escapes by stabbing him and is hospitalized with a nervous breakdown.
+Police detectives Gatz and Rizzo investigate; clues lead them to suspect that Michael murdered his wife after she refused to leave him, so he could marry Alison.
+They find Brenner's stabbed body; clues suggest Alison might have murdered him.
+They also find that the people Alison claimed she saw at the cat's birthday party are all deceased murderers.